A high-level capacity building activity organised by the OECD LEED Programme and its Trento Centre

 What will be discussed

-The capacity building seminar will give a space to participants to exchange experiences and discuss common issues with regard to the development of strategies, programmes and actions.
-In particular it will consider the ways in which inclusive entrepreneurship strategies are linked to mainstream policies in the fields of employment, education and skills, and economic growth.
-Participants will have the opportunity to present their own programmes and policies as part of the discussion.
+The capacity building seminar gave a space to participants to exchange experiences and discuss common issues with regard to the development of strategies, programmes and actions.
+In particular it considered the ways in which inclusive entrepreneurship strategies are linked to mainstream policies in the fields of employment, education and skills, and economic growth.
+Participants had the opportunity to present their own programmes and policies as part of the discussion.

 The capacity building seminar is targeted at senior policy makers that are involved in the design and implementation of entrepreneurship policies and projects at the national, regional or local level within EU Member States.
 This includes ESF Managing Authorities, or relevant national or regional government ministries and agencies that are responsible for the implementation of ESF projects related to entrepreneurship.
 Participants should have some knowledge and understanding of entrepreneurship policies and projects in their country, particularly those targeted at youth.

-The 1.5 day seminar will be structured around discussion in working groups based around input from case studies presented by the participants and expert presentations on the policy strategies that governments have used in this field.
-Input from an international experts and OECD staff will provide a framework for discussion, and all sessions will be facilitated in order to bring out common conclusions.
+The 1.5 day seminar was structured around discussion in working groups based around input from case studies presented by the participants and expert presentations on the policy strategies that governments have used in this field.
+Input from an international experts and OECD staff provided a framework for discussion, and all sessions have been facilitated in order to bring out common conclusions.

 The seminar is conceived as a system aimed at establishing a common knowledge and experience exchange platform among the participants, rather than a traditional and conventional “vertical capacity building” event.
 New and fresh knowledge is expected to be generated through such exchanges and due to the combination of the experience and knowledge all the participants will bring.

-The working language of the seminar will be English, and it is essential that all participants can communicate effectively in English.
+The working language of the seminar was English, and it is essential that all participants can communicate effectively in English.